 “It’s so different here.
 Classes can be cancelled at any time, and you just end up going home at 1 p.m., or go to school sometimes as late as 10 a.m.
 I like parts of it better.
 We have lots of homework, but it’s never collected.
 So it’s like, wow, I did all the work for nothing besides my own self improvement, what a waste of time,” Ross-Smith said.

-It was weird for her to see the way students and teachers interact, because students are treated like equals.
-They’re allowed to debate with teachers, and negotiate the dates of exams or the amount of homework.
+It was weird for her to see the way students and teachers interact, because students are treated like equals right from the beginning, starting from when they visited the study abroad agency to get their living quarter assignments They’re allowed to debate with teachers, and negotiate the dates of exams or the amount of homework.
 The school setting itself is also very different, as she’s attending a typical German upper school with sixth to 12th grade and about 1,000 students total.

 Ross-Smith worked hard to get this opportunity.
 She receives a Congress-Bundestag Youth Exchange (CBYX) scholarship, funded by the German and U.S. governments, which has a lengthy application process.
 Another CVHS student, Karina Masalkovaite, is also a recipient of the CBYX scholarship.

 In March, Ross-Smith found out she’d won a scholarship, and she was placed with a host family in Schleswig-Holstein, Germany’s northernmost state.
 She adores her host parents and brother, but the location comes with its own set of obstacles.
 Some people in Schleswig-Holstein speak Low German instead of the “standard” High German that’s taught in school, and Ross-Smith can’t understand them.

 Ross-Smith only took German at CVHS for a year before bravely moving to Germany.